OpenEvalProject/evals/manuscripts/elife-89054/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04xhy8q59 Laboratoire de Paléontologie, Évolution, Paléoécosystèmes et Paléoprimatologie (PALEVOPRIM), UMR 7262 CNRS & University of Poitiers Poitiers France
+1. Laboratoire de Paléontologie, Évolution, Paléoécosystèmes et Paléoprimatologie (PALEVOPRIM), UMR 7262 CNRS & University of Poitiers Poitiers France ([ROR:04xhy8q59](https://ror.org/04xhy8q59))
-2. https://ror.org/013meh722 Department of Archaeology, University of Cambridge Cambridge United Kingdom
+2. Department of Archaeology, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-3. https://ror.org/03rp50x72 School of Geography, Archaeology and Environmental Studies, University of the Witwatersrand Johannesburg South Africa
+3. School of Geography, Archaeology and Environmental Studies, University of the Witwatersrand Johannesburg South Africa ([ROR:03rp50x72](https://ror.org/03rp50x72))

 † Corresponding author

 ## Abstract

 Because brain tissues rarely fossilize, pinpointing when and how modern human cerebral traits emerged in the hominin lineage is particularly challenging.
 The fragmentary nature of the fossil material, coupled with the difficulty of characterizing such a complex organ, has been the source of long-standing debates.
-Prominent among them are the uncertainties around the derived or primitive state of the brain organization in the earliest representatives of the genus Homo , more particularly in key regions such as the Broca’s area.
+Prominent among them are the uncertainties around the derived or primitive state of the brain organization in the earliest representatives of the genus Homo, more particularly in key regions such as the Broca’s area.
 By revisiting a particularly well-preserved fossil endocast from the Turkana basin (Kenya), here we confirm that early Homo in Africa had a primitive organization of the Broca’s area ca. 1.9 million years ago.
 Additionally, our description of KNM-ER 3732 adds further information about the variation pattern of the inferior frontal gyrus in fossil hominins, with implications for early Homo taxic diversity (i.e. one or two Homo species at Koobi Fora) and the nature of the mechanisms involved in the emergence of derived cerebral traits.

 ## Introduction